Privacy and Cookies Policy

 THIRD PARTY SITES

-Our site may, from time to time, contain links to and from other websites.
-If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
-Please check these policies before you submit any personal data to these websites.
+- Our site may, from time to time, contain links to and from other websites that are not operated by us.
+These linked sites are not under our control and as such, we are not responsible for the privacy practices or the content of any linked websites.
+If you follow a link to any of these websites, please note that these websites have their own privacy policies and any Personal Data collected by the Third Party’s website will be controlled by the privacy notice of that third party and we do not accept any responsibility or liability for these policies.
+Please check these policies before you submit any Personal Data to these websites.

 ACCESSING YOUR PERSONAL DATA AND OTHER RIGHTS YOU HAVE

 Under Data Protection Legislation, you have certain rights which include the right to correct, restrict/block, rectify, object, access and revoke your consent to any applicable aspect of this Policy or ask us to delete any of your Personal Data that we hold.
 You also have the right to data portability (i.e. to move, copy or transfer your personal data from one organisation to another).
 If you wish to enforce any of your rights, then please contact us by email at email@example.com.
 For further concerns in relation to you rights you may contact the Information Commissioner’s Office.